 8. Quotation mark

-The quotation mark is symbolized by (“”) and is used in the following two contexts:
+In ielts punctuation rules,Quotation mark is symbolized by (“”) and is used in the following two contexts:

 a) Quoting someone’s speech as it is.

 For example, Jerry asked, “Why haven’t you started yet?”

 The sergeant said, “We are not supposed to disclose any details of an ongoing case.”